 During the excavations which took place between 1996 and 1998, a decision was taken to recreate the cairn around the chamber of Listoghil.
 To accomplish this, the 1830's field-walls were dismantled and removed and placed within the circle at Listoghil.
 It seems that no-one had a clear plan of how this was to be accomplished and the restoration project took a number of years.
 Eventually a passage thirteen meters in length and two meters wide was created using gabions—stone filled wire baskets—creating a modern entrance which follows the axis of the chamber.
 A large open space was left around the chamber, which was stabilized with a concrete base, leaving the monument free-standing.

-Around 2006 Mark Keane, a guide at Carrowmore, noticed that the orientation of the chamber was directed to a low point in the Ballygawley mountains, just east of Lough da Gé, the Lake of the Two Geese.
-Following a series of observations it was discovered that the sun rises in this location on two dates in the year, October 31st and February 10th, about a week before and after the astronomical cross-quarter days of Samhain and Imbolc the light is captured within the chamber.
+Around 2006 Mark Keane, a guide at Carrowmore, was the first to notice that the orientation of the central axis at Listoghil is directed to a low point in the Ballygawley mountains, just east of Lough da Gé, the Lake of the Two Geese.
+Following a series of observations it was discovered that when the sun rises in this location on two days in the year, October 31st and February 10th, about a week before and after the astronomical cross-quarter days of Samhain and Imbolc the light is captured within the chamber.

-Due to the modern passage, the event occurs on four mornings on each side of Halloween, depending, of course, on a fine sunrise.
-However, there is more to the monument and its alignment.
-It is important to remember that the chamber had a free-standing phase when it was constructed, when it enjoyed a total view of the horizon.
-After the alignment on October 31st, succeeding sunrises move south along the horizon.
+Due to the modern passage, the event occurs on a few mornings on each side of Halloween, depending, of course on a clear sunrise.
+However, there is more to the Listoghil chamber and it's modern alignment.
+Again, it is important to remember that the chamber had a free-standing phase when it was constructed, when it enjoyed a total view of the horizon.
+After October 31st, succeeding sunrises move south along the horizon.

-On the cross-quarter day of Samhain the sun is rising from the magical lake at Lough da Gé, the watery womb of the goddess.
+On the actual cross-quarter day at Samhain, the sun can be seen rising from the magical lake at Lough da Gé, the watery womb of the goddess.
 Over the following weeks the sun crosses the peaks of Anaghmore, Sileve Da Eán, Sliabh Dargan, each with an unopened neolithic cairn on its summit.
 By December 21st, the winter solstice, the sun has reached the neolithic passage grave known as the Cailleach's House.
-The sun remains rising at this position for some ten days before reversing its journey and travelling north along the horizon, again crossing the cairns on the Ballygawley mountains.
+The sun remains rising at this position for some ten days before reversing its journey and travelling north along the horizon, once again crossing the cairns on the Ballygawley mountains.
 By February 10th the sun has arrived again at the Saddle and sunlight floods into the chamber and the process is repeated.